-The maximum value of any individual award, including stipend, tuition and fees, and summer practicum, is $50,00 a year.
+The maximum value of any individual annual award, including stipend and tuition and associated fees is $71,000.

-Fellows receive a monthly stipend of not more than $2,200.
-Fellows will also receive a Dislocation Allowance of $500 (prorated) while on a practicum assignment.
+Fellows receive a monthly stipend of no more than $3,000.
+Fellows will also receive an additional Dislocation Allowance of $800 per month (prorated) while on a practicum assignment.

-The DOE/NNSA attempts to provide adequate funding to its fellowship participants to meet the cost of graduate school.
+The program sponsor attempts to provide adequate funding for Fellows to meet the costs of graduate school.
 No other student support that requires work or any other obligation such as teaching, or a research assistantship can be accepted without the direct consent of the South Carolina Universities Research and Education Foundation (SCUREF).
-Other awards, prizes, and similar payments (including Veterans benefits) that do not require a product or service may be accepted.
+Other awards, prizes, and similar type payments (including veteran’s benefits) that do not require a service may be accepted.
 Please contact the SCUREF if you have a question regarding accepting the NNIS Fellowship in conjunction with any other award, prize, or similar type payment.
-Payment received for such employment may result in an equivalent deduction from the fellow’s stipend.
-USCA reserves the right to withdraw the fellowship if the fellow receives compensation without notifying USCA as to the nature and extent of any payment.
+Payment received for such employment may result in an equivalent deduction from the Fellow’s stipend.
+SCUREF reserves the right to revoke the appointment if the Fellow receives compensation without notifying program administrators as to the nature and extent of any payment.

 Tuition and Fees

-USCA pays tuition and fees (up to $35,000/year) directly to the participating university upon receipt of invoice.
-Optional, refundable, and penalty fees (such as late registration and duplication fees) are not payable by USCA.
-Health insurance fees will be paid by USCA only if they are required for all enrolled.
-All tuition and fee charges must be certified consistent with those made to regular graduate students and necessary for enrollment into the graduate program.
-In no case will the annual cost of tuition, fees, and stipend exceed $50,000.
+SCUREF pays tuition and fees (up to $35,000/year) directly to the participating university upon receipt of invoice.
+Optional, refundable, and penalty fees (such as late registration and duplication fees) are not payable by SCUREF.
+All tuition and fees charges must be certified consistent with those made to regular graduate students and necessary for enrollment into the graduate program.
+In no case will the annual cost of tuition, fees, and stipend exceed $71,000 per Fellow.

-Travel expenses must be approved by USCA and DOE/NNSA prior to travel and are based on U.S. General Services Administration (GSA) rates.
-In general, travel reimbursements are authorized for seminars, conferences, and workshops associated with this program or any meeting for which the sponsor requests attendance.
+Travel expenses must be approved by the SCUREF program administrators and the sponsor prior to actual travel and must be U.S. General Services Administration (GSA) compliant.
+In general, travel reimbursements are considered for seminars, conferences, and workshops associated with this program or any meeting for which the sponsor requests attendance.
 Full or partial reimbursements may be authorized depending on the availability of funds.
 Fellows should submit a Travel Request Form to SCUREF at least 30 days before the anticipated travel dates.
-It is the fellow’s responsibility to find the least expensive reasonable mode of travel before submitting a travel request form.
-All travel is subject to the availability of funding.

-A fellow may request to spend all or part of the time working on thesis/dissertation research at one of the participating DOE/NNSA-approved facilities listed at the end of this booklet.
-Off-campus research requires that the fellow complete a request form (available from USCA) and have it endorsed by the faculty advisor, facility coordinator, and facility advisor.
-Faculty advisors must agree to mentor and supervise the fellow, and coordinate activities with facility personnel throughout the research assignment, Faculty advisors should also serve on the fellow’s graduate thesis research committee if approved by the university.
+A Fellow may request to spend all or part of the time working on thesis/dissertation research at one of the participating DOE/NNSA-approved facilities listed at the end of this booklet.
+Off-campus research requires that the Fellow complete a request form and have it endorsed by the faculty advisor, laboratory coordinator, and laboratory advisor.
+Laboratory advisors must agree to mentor and supervise the Fellow and coordinate activities with the Fellow’s university personnel throughout the research assignment.
+Laboratory advisors should serve on the Fellow’s graduate thesis research committee, if approved by the university.
 See Participating Laboratories for contact information.